songfeil/muscle/README.md

 ## Execution

-Once built, you can execute the assignment from inside the `build/` using
+Once built, you can execute the program from inside the `build/` using

     ./introduction